Mograsim-Team/Mograsim/docs/getting_started.md

 Using the slider or by directly entering a number in the text field, the machine can be slowed down or sped up.

 Also, a "step by step execution" mode can be enabled.
-(TODO: use "Step over" instead)
 Step by step execution means that the machine is automatically paused on each rising edge of the clock.

 At the bottom of the Simulation view, a single instruction table row is displayed.
 This row contains the instruction currently being executed.